approov/quickstart-ios-swift-urlsession/README.md

 Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
 You will then have to select the relevant version you wish to use.
 To do so, select the `Exact Version` option and enter a specific option you require or use the latest available `tag`, which should be selected for you.

 Once you click `Add Package` the last step will confirm the package product and target selection.
 The `approov-service-urlsession` is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).

+Alternatively, use `cocoapods` and add the package dependecies similar to how they are used in the example `shapes-app/Podfile` in this repository.

 ## USING APPROOV SERVICE
 The `ApproovURLSession` class mimics the interface of the `URLSession` class provided by Apple but includes an additional Approov attestation calls.
 The simplest way to use the `ApproovURLSession` class is to find and replace all the `URLSession` construction calls with `ApproovURLSession`.